Prompt Injection Attacks: Examples, Techniques, and Defence

 OWASP ranks prompt injection #1 on their 2025 Top 10 for LLM Applications specifically because indirect attacks scale.
 One poisoned document can compromise every user who asks an AI to process it.

-Prompt Injection Examples by Attack Type
+Prompt Injection Attack Examples With Payloads

 Understanding how prompt injection works requires seeing actual attack payloads.
 Below are techniques attackers use in the real world, organised by category.
-These examples explain why 86% of tested applications failed.

 Disclaimer: The examples below demonstrate publicly documented prompt injection techniques for educational and defensive purposes.
 Security teams should use this information to test their own systems and build detection capabilities.
 All techniques shown are documented in public security research including OWASP, Microsoft, and academic publications.
 Never test systems without authorisation.